To download a copy of the School Prospectus for Year 7 admissions 2018, please scroll to the bottom of the page.

 All unsuccessful applicants will be offered a right of appeal.
 Information on how to register an appeal will be posted on the school website by 28th February each year.
-Appellants will have 20 school days in which to lodge an appeal.
+Appellants will have a minimum of 20 school days in which to lodge an appeal.

-The final date for submitting the school application is Friday 21st October.
-Notification letters will be sent out by the local authority on behalf of the Governors on March 1st 2017.
+The final date for submitting the supplementary information form is Friday 19th October 2018.
+Notification letters will be sent out by the local authority on behalf of the Governors on March 1st 2019.